The Top Field, through the Willow Plantation, and The Beech Woods.

 The path through the plantation takes the walker into the southern part of the beech woods.
 Here it joins the main path.

-Turn right onto the main path and follow it through the Beech Woods towards the field.
+Turn right onto the main path and follow it through the Beech Woods.

 The pond on your left was created in February 2022 to provide the site with standing water throughout the year.
-Although there were scrapes around the field there has always been a shortage of water that would remain long enough for small amphibians to develop.
+This was part of the Habitat and Access Improvement Project.
+Although there were scrapes around the field, there has always been a shortage of water that would remain long enough for small amphibians to develop.

 Still young, this pond has become a wonderful habitat for many creatures that cannot survive on the site without standing water.